Emoji-COLRv0/Emoji-COLRv0/src-twemoji/README.md

 Due to the consistent flat style and clean code of Twemoji, I didn't have to modify any images to make them work with nanoemoji.

 Please note that this font project is not officially affliated with the Twemoji project.

+---

+## Other COLR builds of Twemoji

+There are actually two other builds of a Twemoji COLRv0 font that I know of.

+The first can be found in [Google's experimental colr font repo](https://github.com/googlefonts/color-fonts).
+The main branch of the repo only has a COLRv1 version of the font, and COLRv1 currently lacks wide support.
+There is [a branch with a COLRv0 Twemoji font](https://github.com/googlefonts/color-fonts/tree/twemoji-colr_0/fonts), though it isn't completely up to date.
+The font I built here should be functionally very similar to their 'twemoji-glyf_colr_0.ttf', as it was built using the same [nanoemoji](https://github.com/googlefonts/nanoemoji) tool (albiet a different version of the tool.)

+The second can be found in Mozilla's [twemoji-colr](https://github.com/mozilla/twemoji-colr) project, and is built using a javascript plugin called Grunt.
+In most browsers, I wasn't able to notice any differences between the two generated fonts, but on MacOS, there are noticeable bugs.
+Of the two the Grunt version has the worse issues, completely failing to render in Firefox or Chrome on MacOS.